pikvm/pikvm/README.md

             # port: 9  # By default
     ```

-* To use IPMI BMC you need to set up an appropriate account and run the `kvmd-ipmi` daemon (`systemctl start kvmd-ipmi` and `systemctl enable kvmd-ipmi`).
+* To use IPMI BMC you need to set up an appropriate account and run the `kvmd-ipmi` daemon (`systemctl enable --now kvmd-ipmi`).
 Although Pi-KVM supports the IPMI protocol, we strongly recommend that you do not use it outside of trusted networks due to the protocol's [insecurity](https://github.com/NitescuLucian/nliplace.com.blog.drafts).
 Refer to the file `/etc/kvmd/ipmipasswd` to configure IPMI account.

 * To use VNC you need to change the keyboard layout for non-US client keyboards using `/etc/kvmd/override.yaml`.
 For example:
   ```yaml